caitlincoffey/Movement-Synthesizer/index.md

 For people who are indoors most or all of the day (either working at home or isolating), one might have heard of the term 'Quarantine Fatigue'.
 Quarantine fatigue is caused by a reduction in physical activity which affects one's mind \[[1](/Movement-Synthesizer/references)\].
 According to the American Heart Association even small bursts of movement are beneficial to one’s health \[[2](/Movement-Synthesizer/references)\].
 By having the collection of the information be tied to a smartphone, it allows flexibility on the user’s behalf.
 End users can collect the data while running, walking, or even standing.
 To encourage movement, the longer someone moves, the longer the song will be!

 In addition, even if the music isn’t a Mozart worthy masterpiece, having a low level of background music can help boost creativity in one’s endeavors \[[3](/Movement-Synthesizer/references)\].
-According to the Harvard Medical School, “music can enhance the function of neural networks, slow the heart rate, lower blood pressure, and reduce levels of stress hormones, appealing to end users who might be stressed due to their environment or other factors \[[4](/Movement-Synthesizer/references)\].
+According to the Harvard Medical School, “music can enhance the function of neural networks, slow the heart rate, lower blood pressure, and reduce levels of stress hormones, appealing to end users who might be stressed due to their environment or other factors" \[[4](/Movement-Synthesizer/references)\].

 Inspired by the benefits of both these exercises, our project combines them into an easily accessible smartphone program targetted towards people who are spending more time than usual indoors and sitting down (e.g. students, remote workers).